 The interviewer wants to know what days and hours you are available to work and how flexible you are around those days and hours.
-The way you answer this question varies slightly whether you are applying for a full-time job, a part-time or a shift job.
+The way you answer this question will vary slightly depending on whether you are applying for a full-time job, a part-time position, or a shift job.

 If you are applying for a shift job or a part-time job, an employer might ask this question because they want to see if you would be willing to work less popular days and hours (like nights and weekends).

 If you are applying for a full-time job, the employer might want to know if you are willing to work hours and days outside of a typical workweek.

 How to Answer Interview Questions About Your Availability